mhussain1405/Crypto_Task/README.md

 Need to use ^3.4.3 version of tailwind css for this project.
 Latest version was found to be unstable while creating this project.

+**IMPORTANT**
+USE MY PACKAGE.JSON SINCE IT HAS ALL THE NECESSARY VERSIONS FOR CORRECT WORKING OF THE CODE.

 ### 1. Create a New React Application

 First, create a new React project using Vite.
 Open your terminal and run the following command: